-Developing Foothill WDB's PY 2021-24 Four-Year Plan
+Developing Foothill WDB's PY 2021-24 Four-Year Plan and its Biennial Modification

-Foothill WDB leadership held a series of discussions and community and stakeholders forums to secure input on key issues concerning the content and focus of the Local Plan.
+Foothill WDB leadership held a series of discussions and community and stakeholder forums to secure input on key issues concerning the content and focus of the original PY 21-24 Local Plan.
+Such discussions also characterized development of the biennial modification.
 These sessions are described in Appendix 1 to this Plan.
 Plan development also entailed a review of partnerships, services, and systems, along with an assessment of where improvements can be made.
-Completing the plan took nearly approximately four months, after which it was made available for public review and comment, prior to being forwarded to the California Workforce Development Board for review.
+Completing the original PY 21-24 Local Plan and its two-year update each took approximately four months, after which they were made available for public review and comment, prior to being forwarded to the California Workforce Development Board for approval.